jsaintfleur/classification-challenge/README.md

 ## File Structure

+- `images/`: Contains visual assets used in the project.
+  - `features.png`: Visualizes the dataset features.
+  - `model_acc.png`: Comparison of model accuracy.
+  - `model_precision_comp.png`: Comparison of model precision.
+  - `model_recall_comp.png`: Comparison of model recall.
+  - `spam_email.png`: Introductory image for the project.
+- `CREDITS.md`: Acknowledgements and attributions for external resources used in the project.
+- `LICENSE`: Project license information.
+- `README.md`: Overview, instructions, and project documentation.
-- `spam_detector.ipynb`: The primary Jupyter Notebook containing data preparation, model implementation, and performance evaluation.
+- `spam_detector.ipynb`: Jupyter Notebook containing the data preparation, model training, and evaluation code.
-- `README.md`: Overview and instructions for the project.
-- `data/`: Placeholder for datasets used for training and testing.
+- `spam-data.csv`: The dataset used for training and testing the models.
+- `.gitignore`: Specifies files and directories to be ignored by Git.

 ## Dataset